direktiv/direktiv-apps/awsgo/README.md

 ## Output

-If the action is successful, the awsgo container shall respond with the comman execution.
+If the action is successful, the awsgo container shall respond with the command execution.

 ## Error